 Since 1996, Fred has been an adjunct member of the faculty at Yale Law School, where he has taught Trial Practice and Civil Litigation Practice.
 He has been a frequent faculty member at regional advocacy programs offered by the National Institute for Trial Advocacy.
 From 1994 through 2005, he was chair of the Connecticut Trial Advocacy Institute co-sponsored by the Connecticut Bar Association and the National Institute for Trial Advocacy.

 Fred has been consistently ranked since 2010 in Chambers USA, a pre-eminent guide to the legal profession in the United States.
-Chambers recently said about Fred that he "impresses clients with his litigation prowess.
-Sources comment that ‘his service is outstanding.
-He could sell tickets to his trials, it's like a TV show, it's remarkable.’"
+Chambers recently quoted sources who described watching Fred in action as being "like watching litigation on a TV show; you could literally sell tickets to the event."

 Fred is also one of nine attorneys nationwide invited to contribute to Inside the Minds - Strategies for Successful Mediation: Leading Lawyers on Understanding Client Goals, Communicating Effectively, and Facilitating an Agreement, which was published by Aspatore Press, a Thomson Reuters Publisher.

 Your e-mail and any information in your e-mail to this individual are

 not protected by the attorney client privilege.
 Therefore your e-mail

 should not contain any confidential information and should be for